 While the music, with scores contributed by Radiohead guitarist Jonny Greenwood, is exciting and original throughout most of the film, it suffers from one confusing stretch toward the end.
 While, instead of choosing to rely on rehashed “classics” from the 60s, Hung works with an film score constructed entirely for the film, that manages to incorporate many of the sounds – fuzzy, resonant guitars, muffled, distant drums, and confident, conflict ridden vocals, often associated with the era – while still managing to stay fresh and interesting.
 These are coupled with numerous montages, most of which focus on Watanabe-kun, and are used to emphasize his sense of loneliness and struggle.
 Only at one spot, that of Naoko’s death, does the soundtrack become confusing to the point that one might think it misplaced.
 Instead of the reverent silence, or quiet strings that are used elsewhere in the film, we are confronted with dark, foreboding sounds that would have been better placed in a horror or suspense film.

-While, as many critics have pointed out to no end, the film is no book, Tran Anh Hung’s vision of Norwegian Wood is an interesting movie and well worth the watch.
+While, as many critics have pointed out to no end, the film is no book, Tran Anh Hung’s vision of Norwegian Wood is an interesting movie and worth watching and writing my essay about it.
 For those who haven’t read Haruki Murakami’s original, this could serve as a good stimulus to do so and, for those of us who have, could get us thinking about the characters and images in yet another way – something which is never a bad thing.

 Title: ノルウェーの森 (Noruwee no Mori)